Coding Speech through Vocal Tract Kinematics: Conclusion

 \section{Conclusion}

-We propose a novel encoding-decoding framework of speech, \textit{articulatory encodec}, which mimics the biophysical interface of speech production.
-By projecting speech to articulatory features, the speech can be expressed in a low-dimensional space, where each channel corresponds to an articulator on the vocal tract.
-Such physical embodiment of speech coding enables a natural, intuitive interpretation, which is further facilitated by a visual aid that displays the articulation in a 2D animation.
-With large-scale training, our proposed articulatory encodec achieves a high-performance articulatory resynthesis that can generalize to unseen speakers and novel dialects, with a minimal loss of information compared to ground truth speech.
+We propose a novel encoding-decoding framework of speech, \textit{SPARC}, which mimics the biophysical apparatus of speech production.
+Through large-scale training, our proposed SPARC framework achieves a high-performance articulatory inversion and synthesis that can generalize to unseen speakers, with a minimal loss of information compared to ground truth speech.
 To our knowledge, this is the first demonstration of universal articulatory synthesis that can scale up to an indefinite number of speakers.
-This universality is aided by a novel speaker identity encoding, which embeds highly discriminable speaker-specific speaker.
-Furthermore, the encoded speaker embedding is effectively disentangled from articulatory features and can be used for accent-preserving voice conversion.
+This universality is supported by a novel speaker identity encoding that embeds highly discriminable speaker-specific voice textures.
+Additionally, the encoded speaker embedding is effectively disentangled from articulatory features and allows accent-preserving voice conversion.
+Using SPARC, speech can be represented in a low-dimensional space, with each channel corresponding to an articulator in the vocal tract.
+This physical embodiment of speech allows for natural and intuitive control and interpretation.

-In future work, we will scale the articulatory encodec to incorporate expressive speech and singing.
+In future work, we will scale the SPARC framework to incorporate expressive speech and singing.
 Also, we will improve the robustness of the system under noisy environments.
 These efforts will maximize the promising utilities of the articulatory coding of speech.